GoogleCloudPlatform/kms-solutions/tink-envelope-encryption-sample/2-decrypt/README.md

 ## Overview

-This module provides a decrypt of a file previously encypted by the Tink envelope envryption process using Terraform.
+This module decrypts a file previously encrypted with envelope encryption using Tink and Terraform.

 ## Prerequisites